 Frankly, I don't care much about the maternal instinct that I swear I still don't have.
 I much prefer looking at babies to actually, you know, having them.
 Or holding them.
 Or playing with them.
 Certainly not changing them.
 Toddlers?
 They're cute, mostly, but they're also generally covered in fluids I'm not particularly fond of.
 They also get caught in that endless loop of repetition - "Again, mommy!" times infinity, until you just want to pound spikes through your forehead.
 It may bring comfort to a toddler; it is an endless, trackless void of madness for me.

 The elementary years are somewhat better.
-If personality development and such are not quite on the right track, at least we're in the car in the parking lot looking at the right track (sometimes only looking at track, which, let's face it, will do in a pinch for those desperate enough, and there were more times than I care to count that a track was close enough and better than no track at all).
+If personality development and such are not quite on the right track, at least we're in the car in the parking lot looking at the right track (sometimes only looking at a track, which, let's face it, will do in a pinch for those desperate enough, and there were more times than I care to count that a track was close enough and better than no track at all).

 I tried.
 I tried really, really hard.
 You asked questions.
 Sometimes incessantly.
 Your voracious curiosity demanded to know why, or what or when.
 Problem was, when I told you, your immediate response to my answers was always "No. That's not it.
 That's wrong."
 For a while, when you were very young, I could get away with "Because that's the way God made it," which was a close cousin to "oh dear--the gumball/sticker/fake tattoo/cheap plastic toy machine at the grocery store is broken..." but you are a smart child and those answers didn't hold for long.